philipjk/sns-thesis/README.md

    - For the Roboto-like font frontespizio version, run: `make roboto`.
    - For the default LaTeX template version, run: `make pdf`.
 5. Find the compiled PDF in the `output` directory.
+6. To clean up your directory, run `make clean`.

 ## Requirements
 - LaTeX distribution (e.g., TeX Live, MiKTeX).